KazanExpress/argocd-terraform-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots/Verbose output**
 If applicable, add screenshots to help explain your problem.

-If you've tried running `argocd-vault-plugin generate` with `--verbose-sensitive-output` to help debug, please include that output here after redacting any secrets.
+If you've tried running `argocd-terraform-plugin generate` with `--verbose-sensitive-output` to help debug, please include that output here after redacting any secrets.

 **Additional context**
 Add any other context about the problem here.